erjank/teaching/practices.md

 FIXME: introduction

+FIXME: Never touch the keyboard.
+Don’t take over from the learner, instead talk them through it.
+When you do it, it’s magic, when they do it, they know at least what was done.

+FIXME: Confessional debugging.
+Useful for them post-workshop.
+If your program doesn’t work, explain the problem aloud to your cat/dog/rubber duck, and often the problem and solution become clear.

+FIXME: I get the feeling that your workshops usually involve many small exercises.
+In our Greenfoot workshops we tend to work on building up one program over several hours.
+For this purpose, I usually do backwards design: start with the final program I want learners to finish with.
+Then I remove the most complex part (that I actually want them to write) and make that the last exercise.
+Then remove the second most complex part, which is the penultimate exercise.
+And so on, until I’ve removed one of the easiest parts I want them to write.
+Any remaining code is boilerplate which I don’t want them to write, and that forms the starting file(s) which I give out.
+(You could say that ideally this is blank, but often you just have some stuff you need, e.g. import statements or helper functions, which you need to give them but which you’re not going to get them to write.

+FIXME: Relatedly, we use a principle “Never a blank page” for our work, on the basis that blank pages are intimidating, whereas modifying some existing code is more realistic and gives some initial structure.
+Obviously there’s a tension here, as giving existing code increases cognitive load and learners can get distracted trying to understand it all.

 ## Have a Code of Conduct

 An important part of making a class productive is to treat everyone